SamBaker101/PATT_MK0/docs/MK0/MK0_debrief.md

 - Bolt must be held while nut is turned
 - Nuts/Bolts can be very hard to reach

 I will be redesigning this system to make it simpler and easier to use in future iterations.
+This will include adding wheels to help turn the nuts (and/or bolts) and adding tension springs below the lower plate to keep the bolts stabalized.

 ### Wood Panelling is not Nice
 Because I am the way I am, I went to the hardware store and bought the cheapest "wood" I could find to create the brackets.
-This came in the form of a composite paneling which appears to be some kind of compacted cardboard product...
+This came in the form of a composite panelling which appears to be some kind of compacted cardboard product...

 While functional it is deeply unpleasant to work with.
 It flakes away in layers when being drilled or cut and produces huge amounts of dust and shavings. if I was doing this again I would definitely spend a few extra dollars for a better material.

+Luckily these panels were always meant to be temporary.
+As I redesign the printer for MK1 I will be removing these parts and replacing them with printed ones.

 ### Hotend Sag
 Because I used a direct drive extruder the hotend is fairly heavy.
 This combined with the makeshift X carriage causes the printhead to sag.
 This means the hotend is not perpendicular to the build plate.